 The institution took the students’ real-world environment into account and offered empty rooms in the counseling center for virtual counseling, adopting a sanitation protocol to keep the space safe.
 After providing a private location, counseling appointments started to increase.
 For this institution, a UX approach has helped expand access by removing a major barrier to receiving care.

-Our Student Services Virtual User Experience Audit will help EAB partners bring their virtual services out of the pandemic era and into a more hybrid future.
+Our Virtual Student Services Website Audit will help EAB partners bring their virtual services out of the pandemic era and into a more hybrid future.
 After an EAB researcher completes the audit for your chosen service, your institution will receive a final report with prioritized, concrete recommendations to improve quality, increase accessibility, and maximize user satisfaction.